-The following announced levels from carriers are for upcoming General Rate Increases (GRI).
-Additionally, you will find Bunker Fuel Level updates as well as the Low Sulphur Levels for the 2nd quarter of 2018.
+The following announced levels from carriers are for upcoming General Rate Increases (GRI) and Peak Season Surcharges (PSS).
+Additionally, you will find Bunker Fuel Levels as well as the Low Sulphur Levels for the 3rd quarter of 2018.

 Source: National Retail Federation

-Imports at the nations’ major retail container ports are expected to dip slightly this month, but that’s the result of annual Asian factory shutdowns for Lunar New Year rather than new tariffs on steel and aluminum imposed this week, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.
-Nonetheless, those and other tariffs could eventually have an impact on the ports.
+Imports at the nation’s major retail container ports are expected to grow steadily throughout the summer despite the prospect of heavy tariffs on goods from China, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.

 “With proposed tariffs yet to be officially imposed, retailers are stocking up on merchandise that could soon cost considerably more,” NRF Vice President for Supply Chain and Customs Policy Jonathan Gold said.
 “If tariffs do take effect, there’s no quick or easy way to switch where these products come from.
 American families will simply be stuck paying higher prices and hundreds of thousands of U.S. jobs could be lost.”